What is Diabetes?

 Older people are also at a greater risk of developing type 2 diabetes, and people are often diagnosed after the age of 45.
 If you are middle age or older, have a family history of diabetes, or a personal history of gestational diabetes, it’s important to monitor your risk, and keep a close eye on your blood glucose levels and symptoms, so that you can prevent prediabetes before it happens, or reverse it before it develops into the real disease.

-One of the first things a doctor will recommend you do to prevent diabetes is lose weight.
-Overweight and obese people are at higher risk of developing diabetes, because extra weight makes your body more resistant to insulin.
-Losing just 5 or 10 percent of your body weight might be all you need to reduce your risk, which means just losing ten or twenty pounds if you weigh 200 pounds already.
+One of the first things a doctor will recommend you do to prevent diabetes is to lose weight.
+Overweight and obese people are at higher risk of developing diabetes because extra weight makes your body more resistant to insulin.
+Losing just 5 or 10 percent of your body weight might be all you need to reduce your risk, which means just losing 5 or 10 kilograms if you weigh 90 kilograms already.

 Exercise is great as a weight loss aid, but it also reduces your risk of diabetes even if you maintain the same weight.
 Multiple studies across the world have demonstrated a profound link between exercise and diabetes risk reduction, with some study groups reducing their risk by as much as 80 percent just by exercising a few hours a week.
 Exercising for 30 minutes a day is a solid goal for diabetes prevention, and you can start out smaller than this if you don’t currently exercise.
 Do whatever it is that you love to do—it doesn’t have to be the treadmill.
 Even just walking to and from work or school can help boost your health and reduce your risk.

-It’s more fun to focus on what to eat, than what not to eat, so here’s some recommendations.
+It’s more fun to focus on what to eat, than what not to eat, so here are some recommendations.
 Go for fresh, whole foods as much as possible (this will also help you avoid processed foods), like fruits, vegetables, and whole grains.
 Fiber is your friend, so go for whole grains rather than refined grains where possible.
 And if you like vinaigrette salad dressings, you’re in luck: one Arizona State University study found that eating about 2 tablespoons of vinegar before a high-carb meal helped keep blood sugar levels low in people with prediabetes or type 2 diabetes.
 So if you’re going to eat something high in carbohydrates like pasta, try eating a salad first to lower your risk.
+Our team of dieticians and nutritionists can help you create and easy to follow meal plan – book an appointment today if you feel you need professional help.

 It’s no secret that alcohol and cigarettes are health hazards, and this holds no less true where diabetes is concerned.
 Quitting smoking and moderating your alcohol intake will both help you prevent diabetes.